IvanTrujilloTrujillo/data_science_template/project_structure.md

 3. **Winsorization**.
 Involves replacing extreme outlier values with less extreme values (e.g., replacing values above the 95th percentile with the 95th percentile value).

+In practice, removing outliers leads a worst model performace so it isn't an advisable approach unless the outliers are really error data.
+This is because in test dataset and production data would have outliers.

 ### Handling Inconsistent Data

 Handling inconsistent data involves identifying and rectifying discrepancies or anomalies in the dataset to ensure its reliability and suitability for analysis.
 Inconsistent data can arise due to various reasons such as human error during data entry, differences in data formats or units, or inconsistencies in data sources.